 Search Results and Sorting

 From Controller 4.5.13 onwards, pagination is the default behavior on the servers and containers list pages.
 The information is fetched on demand and additional records will be retrieved and displayed as a user scrolls.
 Search is only available for the name and host id columns.
-Sorting is only available on the hostname, container, and health fields.
+Sorting is only available on the hostname, container, metric % and health fields.